ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    additional section.
 If sibling glue records do not fit in the response, the name server is NOT REQUIRED to set TC=1.

-## Promoted (or orphaned) glue

-   Promoted glue is a special case of sibling glue and should be treated as such.

 ## Updates to RFC 1034

    [this doesn't really account for SHOULD on sibling glue...]